From Skating to Speeches: How Involvement in On-Campus Activities Can Benefit You as a Disabled Student

 I am so passionate about empowering disabled people and amplifying our voices, to have the chance to directly do this on my campus is something I really welcome.

 Your CV will thank you

 I went into university with a CV showing good grades and a smattering of work experience.
 After just a year at university, I am already having to make decisions about what I actually want to include on it as I have so many things to choose from!
 It’s a hard truth that the number of blind people who are unemployed is increasing, and I am doing everything I can to not be a part of that statistic.
-Volunteering, sport and interest groups bring me a lot of happiness, but they will also, hopefully, contribute to me having finding a job once I graduate.
+Volunteering, sport, and interest groups bring me a lot of happiness, but they will also, hopefully, contribute to me having found a job once I graduate.

 If you find you don’t like one activity there’s another ten to try!